Greenbelt station

 Greenbelt station is a Washington Metro and MARC station in Prince George's County, Maryland.
-The station is the northeastern terminus of the Green Line of the Washington Metro.
+The station is the northeastern terminus of both the Green Line and Yellow Line of the Washington Metro.
 MARC commuter rail trains on the Camden Line also stop at Greenbelt on a set of tracks parallel to the Metro tracks.

 The station is located in the city of Greenbelt, at its northwestern border (near Berwyn Heights, Beltsville, and the northern part of College Park), off of Cherrywood Lane, near the Capital Beltway.
 It has a parking lot that contains more than 3,300 spaces, with convenient access both from the inner loop of the Beltway (I-95 southbound) and to the outer loop of the Beltway (I-95 northbound).
 It serves as a commuter station for both local residents and commuters who arrive from elsewhere — such as those who travel on the inner loop of the Beltway or south on I-95 from Baltimore.
-Also available at the station is a weekday express Metrobus service, the B30 route to Baltimore–Washington International Airport (BWI), allowing for connections to Baltimore's regional transit services, which has been suspended since March 2020 and permanently discontinued due to the COVID-19 pandemic.
-The Greenbelt Metro is the most accessible station for employees and visitors of NASA's Goddard Space Flight Center, who can connect to TheBus's route P2X.
+The Greenbelt Metro is the most accessible station for employees and visitors of NASA's Goddard Space Flight Center, who can connect to GoPGC's route P2X.

-In-between Metro's Greenbelt and stations, trains pass Lake Artemesia, which was created as part of the construction of the two stations.
+Between Greenbelt and stations, trains pass Lake Artemesia, which was created as part of the construction of the two stations.
 The Greenbelt Rail Yard is also nearby, the largest storage yard in the Metrorail network.